In This Article

 Running these seven queries once gives you a snapshot.
 Guardian's continuous monitoring turns that snapshot into a real-time security feed.
 The difference between a one-time audit and ongoing protection is the difference between a photograph and a security camera.

-Guardian Hardening deploys 11 Conditional Access policies as part of the standard baseline.
+Guardian Hardening deploys 12 Conditional Access policies as part of the standard baseline, including the Block Device Code Flow policy that shuts down the phishing pattern covered below.
 These policies cover MFA enforcement for all users, legacy authentication blocking across Exchange and SharePoint, risky sign-in response with step-up MFA, device compliance requirements for admin access, and geographic restrictions for institutions with purely domestic operations.
 They deploy in Report-Only mode first, giving your team time to review the impact in the sign-in logs before switching to enforcement.
-Most institutions move to full enforcement within two to four weeks.
+Enforcement follows once the institution is ready - typically a matter of weeks, depending on staging pace and exclusion review.

-Guardian Monitoring tracks 160+ Microsoft Secure Score controls continuously.
-When a new stale account appears, when someone grants broad permissions to a third-party app, or when a sign-in from an impossible travel location occurs, Guardian flags it.
-ABT's FFIEC-aligned monitoring means these alerts are triaged against the same criteria your examiner uses.
-The monitoring covers 65 tenant-level and 96 device-level controls across 8 status classifications, so policy drift gets caught within hours rather than quarters.
+As part of the Guardian operating model, ABT tracks 160+ Microsoft Secure Score controls continuously.
+When a new stale account appears, when someone grants broad permissions to a third-party app, or when a sign-in from an impossible travel location occurs, ABT's monitoring catches the drift.
+Guardian tracks each of the 80 configured policies against 8 operational status categories (Match, NonCriticalChanges, CriticalDrift, NotApplicable, and others), so policy drift gets caught within hours rather than quarters.
 For the broader context on how examiners now expect identity controls to operate, read our analysis of FFIEC CAT's retirement and the move to NIST CSF 2.0.

-Guardian requires Entra ID Protection P2 plus Password Hash Sync for leaked credential detection.
-Password Hash Sync sends a hashed version of on-premises passwords to Entra ID, allowing Microsoft to compare them against known breach databases.
-When a match is found, Guardian's zero-tolerance response revokes all sessions via the Graph API, Continuous Access Evaluation terminates active connections within minutes, and the Conditional Access risk policy forces MFA plus a password reset before the user can sign back in.
+Microsoft Entra ID Protection detects leaked credentials at the Free/P1 tier natively for cloud-only accounts.
+Hybrid accounts (where on-prem AD passwords are synced) require Password Hash Sync so Microsoft can compare the synced hash against known breach databases.
+Guardian's full three-layer reactive response requires Entra ID P2 because the reactive Conditional Access risk policy runs on P2's risk signal.
+When a leak is detected, Tokenator revokes sessions via the Graph API, Continuous Access Evaluation terminates active connections within minutes, and the Conditional Access risk policy forces MFA plus a password reset before the user can sign back in.
 This three-layer response (revoke, terminate, force reset) closes the window between credential exposure and account takeover.

 Thirty percent of all intrusions in 2024 involved stolen or abused credentials.
 The audit tells you where your gaps are.
 Guardian makes sure the gaps don't come back after you fix them.